ercius/DuSC_explorer/DuSC_explorer_tutorial.md

 ![non-ragged_array size](images/tutorial_non_ragged_array_size.png "Command line output")

-Always check to ensure that this expansion does not take up too much of computer’s RAM.
+Always check to ensure that this expansion does not take up too much of your computer’s RAM.
 In this example (scanning nanobeam electron diffraction on a molecular crystal), the non-ragged array size is only around 0.3 GB leading to ~1GB of full RAM required, which is relatively lightweight.
 For other types of 4D-STEM datasets, however, this value can easily exceed 10 GB, which will render operation of the GUI very slow if your RAM is insufficient.

 ![initial GUI](images/tutorial_initial_gui.png "GUI loaded")